On the probability of generating invariably a finite simple group: Introduction

-(In fact, if $G\not\cong \PSL_2(q)$, in the last error term one can replace $q^{1/2}$ by $q$.)
 In order to avoid confusion, we point out that with $u=O(z)$ we mean that $|u|\leq Cz$ for some constant $C$ (so there is no assertion on the sign of $u$).

+\begin{remark} The parameter ``$q$'' of Theorem \ref{main_theorem_strengthening_bounded_rank} is the one appearing in Table \ref{main_table}.
+In fact, this parameter admits a conceptual definition in terms of algebraic groups and Steinberg endomorphisms; see Section \ref{section_bounded rank} for details.
+We stress that $q$ is an integer, except for Suzuki and Ree groups, where $q$ is not an integer but $q^2$ is an integer.
+See Remark \ref{r_notation}(iii) for further comments regarding our notation for Suzuki and Ree groups. \end{remark}

-In Theorem \ref{main_theorem_strengthening_isogeny_types} we will give an explicit value for $c$.
-The group $G=G_2(3^a)$ does not satisfy the statement; we will see in Theorem \ref{main_theorem_absolute_constant_2} that $\P_{\text{inv}}(G,y)=0$ for roughly half of the elements $y\in G$.
-However, we will show that $\P_{\text{inv}}(G,y)\geq 1/6+O(1/q)$ for the remaining half of the elements (Theorem \ref{theoremg2order}).
-With a bit of care for the error term in case $G\cong \PSL_2(q)$, we get the following immediate consequence.
+In Theorem \ref{main_theorem_strengthening_isogeny_types} we will give an explicit value for the constant $c$ appearing in Theorem \ref{main_theorem_strengthening_bounded_rank}.
+The groups $G=G_2(3^a)$ are genuine exceptions; we will see that $\P_{\text{inv}}(G,x)=0$ for roughly half of the elements $x\in G$, but we can show that $\P_{\text{inv}}(G,x)\geq 1/6+O(1/q)$ for the remaining elements (see Theorem \ref{theoremg2order}).
+By considering separately the error term in the case $G\cong \PSL_2(q)$, we get the following immediate consequence.

-\begin{theorem} Let $G$ be a finite simple group of Lie type of untwisted rank $r$ defined over the field with $q$ elements.
+\begin{theorem} Let $G$ be a finite simple group of Lie type of untwisted rank $r$ defined over $\F_q$, or over $\F_{q^2}$ if $G$ is a Suzuki or Ree group.
 Let $x_1,x_2\in G$ be chosen uniformly at random.
 Then,